 - E: Very Weak

-- +: The “+” indicates a rating in the upper third percent of each grade range
+- +: An extra “+” means that the rating is in the upper third percent of each grade range

-- -: The “-“ indicates a rating in the lower third percent of each grade range
+- -: An extra “-“ means that a rating is in the lower third percent of each grade range

 There are many factors that go into the financial rating of an insurance company.
-Financial ratings are conducted with great analysis to each detail.
-Here are some of the things Weiss Ratings considers when assigning a financial strength rating:
+Weiss conducts very deep analyses with great attention to each detail.
+Here are a few of the factors that can have major impact on a financial strength rating:

 - Asset Quality